c-skills/passport/README.md

 at the same time (obtaining the routing IDs can take ~10s).
 Make sure you succeed within OpenSSH timeouts and all necessary terminals.

+It is required that *Inside* and *Outside* have synchronized clocks (Epoch) in hour-granularity when automatic mode is used, in order to derive equal tunnel IDs.

 Was there any Bug Bounty?
 -------------------------